 If you're wondering when to start saving for retirement and to catch up if you didn't start saving soon enough, here's what you could consider.

 The Cost of Waiting

 Many financial experts generally say you'll need at least $1 million in retirement savings to fund a comfortable retirement for 30 years.
-This figure is based on the well-known assumption that you'll withdraw 4 percent of your retirement savings every year (adjusting for inflation after the first year), according to The New York Times.
-This would total an annual salary of $40,000 in retirement.
+This figure is based on the well-known assumption that you'll withdraw 4 percent of your retirement savings every year (adjusting for inflation after the first year).2 This would total an annual salary of $40,000 in retirement.

 To achieve a seven-figure savings, you'll likely need to start early.
 Someone who begins saving at age 20 and makes an annual contribution of $6,000 to their retirement accounts would have almost $1.7 million in retirement savings when they turn 60, assuming an 8 percent annual rate of return.
 Now, if that person started saving the same amount annually at age 40 instead (with the same 8 percent annual rate of return), they would only have around $296,000 at age 60 — about $1.4 million less.

 Why such a huge gap?
 Compound interest.
 When you put your money into a savings account, it just sits there and loses its value due to inflation — prices increase, and your dollar buys less than it would have as time goes on.

 When you place your money into a retirement savings account like a 401(k) or an individual retirement account (IRA), it tends to grow, as the rate of return on the stock market generally outpaces the rate of inflation.
 Of course, the stock market goes up some years and down in others.
 But overall, placing your money into an IRA or a 401(k) could help you secure your savings, especially if you start early.